-When it comes to supply chain management, the one thing that every owner understands is that disruption to your operations often hit without any warning.
+When it comes to supply chain management, the one thing that every owner understands is that disruption may hit your operations without any warning.
 To efficiently tackle such situations, you need a smart approach.

-Now suppose there is an Original Equipment Manufacturing Company.
-Mathew is their purchasing manager and is responsible for managing all the supply needs for the assembly operations.
-Further suppose that, due to a sudden strike by the workers at XYZ, their primary port on the East coast, assemblies are not moving to the next leg of the journey.
+Let us take an example to understand, suppose Matthew is the purchasing manager of an Original Equipment Manufacturing Company and is responsible for managing all the supply needs for the assembly operations.
+Due to a sudden strike by the workers at XYZ, their primary port on the East coast, assemblies are not moving to the next leg of the journey.

 This has a direct impact on the functioning of the plant; as the levels of input stocks start depleting, there is a significant risk of production grinding to a halt and a shutdown of plant operations.

 - Timeline on when will the plant run out of parts.

 - Is airlifting possible, or is there any other solution to help the fulfillment?

 Let’s discuss the challenges Mathew might face in managing the disruptions.